-It is common to fix a reference depth layer to the strongest reflection -often the top of a reservoir, which is chosen as the top of layer 2 (see also Appendix 3).
+It is common to fix a reference depth layer to the strongest reflection-often the top of a reservoir, which is chosen as the top of layer 2 (see also Appendix C).
 This reference is invisible when the sand pinches out, so is extrapolated horizontally for simplicity.
-A depth uncertainty of $\sigma_z = 5$ m is attached to this surface in the Delivery prior; all other depths are referenced to this and computed from layer velocities and times.
-After the delivery inversion is run, typically with which produces a set of median and covariance statistics for layers 1,2,3 and properties depth, thickness, net-sand, and N_G in the file massage_analysis.mab.
-The seismic header words ep,cdp,gx,gy are reproduced in the file for spatial locations.
-This file will be very large for big models, so special binary compression techniques are used.
+A depth uncertainty of $\sigma_z = 5 \text{ m}$ is attached to this surface in the Delivery prior; all other depths are referenced to this and computed from layer velocities and times.
+After the delivery inversion is run, typically with traces where the sand is thin.
+Note the evolution towards symmetric Gaussian-like distributions as the layer thickens.